malimayank/Basic-Python/README.md

 ---

-**Reverse Number Pattern:**

-**Star Diamond Pattern:**
+## 💡 Highlights

+- Applied real-world logic building using conditionals
+- Wrote reusable and readable code in Colab
+- Improved understanding of patterns and nested loops
+- Practiced debugging and formatting code for clarity

 ---

-## 💡 Learnings

-This week helped me:
-- Understand how Python handles input/output
-- Practice writing conditional logic
-- Get comfortable with loops and basic algorithmic thinking
-- Write clean, well-indented code in Colab

----

 ## 🛠️ How to Run

-You can run these notebooks easily in Google Colab:
+You can run these notebooks in Google Colab:
-1. Click the notebook file
+1. Click on any `.ipynb` file
-2. Select "Open in Colab"
+2. Select **"Open in Colab"**
-3. Run each cell using `Shift + Enter`
+3. Run the cells using `Shift + Enter`

 ---

-Staying curious and getting better with every line of code. 🚀
+✨ Staying curious and getting better with every line of code. 🚀